zeno4ever/outlinedemoparty/content/contact.md

 ## Contact

+You can email us at : contact [at] outlinedemoparty [dot] nl

 ### Legal data :

-* Orginized by : Stichting MakeFest
+* Organized by : Stichting MakeFest
 * KvK : 91518296
 * BTW nr : NL865680668B01